The Saturday Evening Post, July 7, 1923

 Editors’ notes:

 Many details of the game of golf, especially as applied to Wodehouse’s era, are explained in A Glossary of Golf Terminology on this site.
-A few terms specific to the current story are annotated below.
+A few terms specific to the current story are annotated below, including some passages not present in the story as collected in The Heart of a Goof.

 Magazine error corrected above: